hphelion/documentation/community/community.install.virtual.md

 		cd /root
 		bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh

 	This script waits, if necessary, for the seed to complete its initialization.
 Then, it creates, images, and starts the VMs for the undercloud and overcloud, as well as create a test guest VM in the overcloud.
-This takes approximately 10 minutes and includes two pauses while services and VMs are set up in the background.
+This takes approximately 10 minutes and includes pauses while services and VMs are set up in the background.

 	When the deployment completes, a message similar to the following is displayed: